jelmer/lintian-brush/README.md

 The default minimum certainty level is "certain"; any incorrect change made with certainty "certain" is considered *at least* a normal-severity bug.

 The easiest way to test fixers is to create a skeleton *in* and *out* source tree under ``tests/FIXER-NAME/TEST-NAME``.
-The ``in`` directory should contain the tree to run the fixer on,and ``out`` contains the directory after it has run.
+The ``in`` directory should contain the tree to run the fixer on, and ``out`` contains the directory after it has run.
 It's fine to create directories with only one or two control files, if the fixer only needs those.
 To run the tests for a single fixer, you can use "make check-fixer-$NAME".